Can You Develop Bicep Peak?

 By disabling the biceps as it wraps around the radius through pronation, the brachialis will bear the brunt of the fatigue due to neural inhibition of the biceps.
 Less intuitively, the brachialis also decreases its EMG signal with supination, which may be due to receiving less neural drive when the biceps dominate.

-Brachialis development will enlarge the arm, which comprises 40% of the elbow flexor girth within the arm, underlying the biceps peak to push it up and out.
-This is similar to how the long head of the triceps will frame the lateral and medial heads when emphasized sufficiently.
+The brachialis will push the biceps up and out, comprising 40% of the elbow flexor girth within the arm.
+This is similar to how the long head of the triceps will frame the lateral and medial heads when developed sufficiently, enlarging the arm greatly.

 Perform underhand curls with shortened biceps.